 This allows you to create a stronger salve without the excess volume of carrier oil.

-If you choose to use a cannabis concentrate for your salve, I still recommend making the floral-infused oil, with or without cannabis, as this allows you to infuse in more botanical ingredients.
+If you choose to use a concentrate for your salve, I still recommend making the floral-infused oil, with or without cannabis, as this allows you to infuse in more botanical ingredients.

 Benefits of Cannabis Salve